-EVALUATING THE COMPRESSIVE STRENGTH OF CONCRETE MASONRY – 2012 IBC/2011 MSJC
+EVALUATING THE COMPRESSIVE STRENGTH OF CONCRETE MASONRY – 2015 IBC

 Structural performance of concrete masonry is largely dependent upon three key criteria:

-- the engineering rationale incorporated into the design of the structure;
+- the engineering rationale forming the basis of the structure’s design;

-- the physical characteristics of the materials used in the construction of the structure (i.e., the masonry units, grout, mortar, and reinforcement); and
+- the physical characteristics of the materials used in the construction (i.e., the masonry units, grout, mortar, and reinforcement); and

 - the quality of the construction used in assembling these components.

-Compliance with the specified compressive strength is verified by one of two methods: the unit strength method or the prism test method, or by removing units from existing construction.
+Compliance with the specified compressive strength is verified by one of three methods: the unit strength method, the prism test method, or by removing units from existing construction.
 These methods are referenced in masonry design codes (refs.
-1, 4), specifications (ref.
-2), and standards (ref.
-3) as rational procedures for verifying masonry compressive strength.
+1, 3, 4, 6), specifications (ref.
+2,4), and standards (ref.
+5) as rational procedures for verifying masonry compressive strength.

 UNIT STRENGTH METHOD

-The unit strength method is often considered the least expensive and most convenient of the two methods.
-However, the unit strength method also yields more conservative masonry strengths when compared to the prism test method especially at the higher range of masonry unit strengths.
+The unit strength method is often considered the least expensive and most convenient of the three methods.
+However, the unit strength method also tends to yield more conservative masonry strengths when compared to the prism test method.

 Compliance with f’m by the unit strength method is based on the net area compressive strength of the units and the type of mortar used.
-The compressive strength of the masonry assemblage is then established in accordance with Table 1.
-Table 1 is based on criteria from Specification for Masonry Structures (TMS 602/ACI 530.1/ASCE 6) (ref.
+The compressive strength of the concrete masonry assemblage is then established in accordance with Table 1 for concrete masonry designed in accordance with the 2013 Specification for Masonry Structures (TMS 602/ACI 530.1/ASCE 6) (ref.
 2) and Table 2 for concrete masonry design in accordance with the 2016 Specification for Masonry Structures (TMS 602) (ref.
 4).

-- Masonry units must be sampled and tested in accordance with ASTM C140, Standard Test Method for Sampling and Testing Concrete Masonry Units and Related Units (ref.
-5) and meet the requirements of ASTM C90, Standard Specification for Loadbearing Concrete Masonry Units (ref.
+- Concrete masonry units must be sampled and tested in accordance with ASTM C140, Standard Test Method for Sampling and Testing Concrete Masonry Units and Related Units (ref. y) and meet the requirements of ASTM C90, Standard Specification for Loadbearing Concrete Masonry Units (ref.
 8).
 (Note that ASTM C140 allows the test of one set of units to be applied to any number of concrete masonry units or related units of any configuration or dimension manufactured by the producer using the same materials, mix design, manufacturing process, and curing method).

-- Thickness of bed joints used in construction must not exceed ⅝ in.
-(15.9 mm).
+- Mortar bed joints used in construction must not exceed ⅝ in. thickness (15.9 mm).

-When higher strength masonry materials are specified, it usually is more cost effective to utilize the prism test method to demonstrate compliance with f’m due to the level of conservatism inherent in the unit strength method; i.e., the costs of testing are well offset by the construction savings resulting from a more economical design that takes advantage of using a higher compressive strength for the same specified materials.
+When higher strength masonry materials are specified, it may be more cost effective to utilize the prism test method to demonstrate compliance with f’m due to the level of conservatism inherent in the unit strength method; i.e., the cost of prism testing are well offset by the construction savings resulting from a more economical design that takes advantage of using a higher compressive strength for the same specified materials.

 PRISM TEST METHOD

 ASTM C1314 contains provisions for determining the compressive strength of a masonry prism: an assemblage made of representative units, mortar and grout (for grouted masonry construction).
 Although constructed using materials used in the project, the prism is not intended to be a reduced-scale version of the wall, but rather a quality assurance instrument to demonstrate how the masonry components work together.
-For this reason, prisms are typically constructed in stack bond with a full mortar joint, regardless of the wall construction.
+For this reason, prisms are typically constructed in stack bond with a full mortar bed joint, regardless of the wall construction.
 The tested compressive strength of the prism is corrected to account for different permissible height to thickness ratios of the prisms.
 This corrected strength must equal or exceed f’m.
 Understandably, prism testing should be undertaken before construction begins to verify that the compressive strength of the assembled materials is not less than the specified compressive strength used in the design.

 Prisms should be tested at an age not greater than 28 days old to document compliance with f’m, When prisms are tested as part of an inspection program periodically during the course of construction, an earlier age, such as 3 or 7 days, is often preferred.
 To confidently interpret the results of these earlier age prism tests, the relationship between prism age and strength development should be determined using the materials, construction methods and testing procedures to be used throughout the job.
 Only when this strength/time curve is generated can early age test results be extrapolated to predict the 28-day strength.

 Masonry prisms are constructed using units representative of those being used in the construction.
 One set of prisms (containing three individual prisms) is constructed for each combination of materials and each testing age for which the compressive strength is to be determined.
 Note that for concrete masonry units of different configuration but from the same production lot, separate prisms are not required for each configuration.
 For example, if a project uses 8-in.
 (203-mm) and 12-in.
 (305-mm) units from the same lot, prisms need only be tested using either the 8-in.
 (203-mm) or the 12-in.
 (305-mm) units, but not both.
 ASTM C140 (ref.
 7) defines a ‘lot’ as any number of concrete masonry units of any configuration or dimension manufactured by the producer using the same materials, concrete mix design, manufacturing process, and curing method.
 For multi-wythe masonry construction, with different units or mortar in each wythe, separate prisms should be built representative of each wythe, and tested separately.
 Prisms should be constructed on a flat and level location where they can remain undisturbed until they are transported for testing, at least 48 hours.

 All units used to construct the prisms must be of the same configuration and oriented in the same way so that webs and face shells are aligned one on top of the other.
 Units are laid in stack bond on a full mortar bed using mortar representative of that used in the corresponding construction.
 Mortar joints are cut flush regardless of the type of mortar joint tooling used in the construction.
 Prisms composed of units that contain closed cells must have at least one complete cell with one full-width cross web on either end.
 Various prism configurations are shown in Figure 1.